 The final purpose of 90.3 is to ensure that Alaska courts comply with state and federal law.
-AS 25.24.160(a)(1) requires that child support be set in an amount which is "just and proper...."The Child Support Enforcement Amendments of 1984 (P.L.
+AS 25.24.160(a)(1)(2) requires that child support be set in an amount which is "just and proper...."
+The Child Support Enforcement Amendments of 1984 (P.L.
 98-378) and its implementing regulations (45 CFR 302.56) require states to adopt statewide guidelines for establishing child support.
 The Family Support Act of 1988 (P.L.
 100-485) requires that the guidelines presumptively apply to all child support awards and that the guidelines be reviewed every four years.

 The Nature of Child Support.
-Every parent has a duty to support his or her child.
 Child support is the contribution to a child's maintenance required of both parents.
 The amount of support a child is entitled to receive from a particular parent is determined by that parent's ability to provide for the child.
-Typically, the obligation to pay child support begins on the child's date of birth if the parents are not living together, or on the date the parents stop living together if separation is after the birth of the child.